judax/OculusMobileSDKHeadTracking/README.md

 * Improve the C++ code to decouple it from the Java code in case someone wants to use it from C++ directly.
 It might be complicated as, at least for now, an Activity and a surfaceview are needed, but there is room for improvement for sure.
 This improvement could lead to a better integration with already c++ code on other projects like Chromium.
 * Try to contact Oculus/Samsung to see if there is a better way/SDK to just access the Gear VR gyro driver without having to do so much Java/C++ code (create a surfaceview, a GL context, ...).
 * Add an Android Studio based project solution too and provide the library as an Android AAR.
+* Simplify the whole library:
+  - Do not use a native thread, just simply query for the head tracking values whenever they are requested from the Java side.
+This is a work in progress at the moment.
+* Expose the proximity sensor functionality